-My investigative pieces on the global seafood supply chain and some of the restrictions on transgender citizens in Australia sit right next to news pieces on the outrage over the new Arnotts Shapes biscuits and three koala joeys stolen from their carer.
+My investigative pieces on the global seafood supply chain and some of the restrictions on transgender citizens in Australia sit right next to news pieces on the outrage over the new Arnotts Shapes biscuits and three koala joeys stolen from their carer and a foreign correspondance piece in Jaipur, India about their ‘green revolution’.

 I spent several weeks working with Peter Greste and ABC producer Amy Donaldson on a three-part documentary series about The Great Barrier Reef.